A half-century of global collaboration in science and the 'Shrinking World': Introduction: Landscape of international collaboration revisited

-Any metrics used in policymaking must help fulfil policy accountability in a practical, transparent and accountable manner \cite{Wilsdon15,Hicks15}.
-Therefore, to be timely and valuable for various policy considerations, the platform for bibliometric analysis should be as open, accessible, large-scale, systematic and continuously updated and operated as possible.
-As a promising candidate for such an Open Bibliometrics platform, this paper employs {\OpenAlex} \cite{Priem22}.
-Using the data from {OpenAlex}, we present the results of our preliminary analyses of how international collaboration clusters have formed and evolved over the past half-century for a broad set of scientific publications, including journal articles and non-journal articles and datasets.
-These results can be seen to reflect the underlying trend of purely academia-driven or/and various state-driven cooperations, providing valuable insights for all those involved in international research collaboration.
+Metrics used in policymaking must enable practical and transparent policy accountability \cite{Wilsdon15,Hicks15}.
+Therefore, for bibliometric analysis to be timely and valuable for policy considerations, the bibliometrics platform should be open, accessible, large-scale, systematic and continuously updated and operated. {\OpenAlex} \cite{Priem22} is a promising candidate for such an Open Bibliometrics platform.
+This paper employs data from {OpenAlex} to present the results of our preliminary analyses of how international collaboration clusters have formed and evolved over the past half-century for a broad set of scientific publications.
+These results reflect the underlying trend of purely academia-driven or/and various state-driven cooperations, providing valuable insights for all stakeholders involved in international research collaboration.

+In summary, this paper stands out for utilising OpenAlex's open data instead of commercial data to investigate 50 years of research across up to 15 distinct natural science disciplines.
+The research encompasses various types of publications, including journal articles and non-journal outputs.
+Additionally, the paper employs a hierarchical clustering technique to visualise and clarify the international collaborative relationships between countries worldwide.
+This approach provides a more nuanced perspective than a simplistic network structure analysis that focus solely on the number of coauthored papers.